What It Takes To Be An Executive Chef

 Whether one is just starting out or looking to build on their existing skill set, attending culinary school could help those hoping to rise in the ranks.
 While culinary school students don’t graduate with the title of “chef,” they have the opportunity to learn both practical kitchen fundamentals and business skills that may help them in their careers.

-Auguste Escoffier School of Culinary Arts offers degree and diploma programs in Culinary Arts, Pastry Arts, Plant-Based Culinary Arts, Holistic Nutrition and Wellness, and Hospitality & Restaurant Operations Management.
+Escoffier’s culinary arts programs and pastry school can be a great option to advance your skills, in addition to degree & diploma programs in Plant-Based Culinary Arts, Holistic Nutrition and Wellness, and Hospitality & Restaurant Operations Management.
 Some of our diploma programs include courses such as Foodservice Management, Purchasing & Cost Control, and Menu Design & Management, while associate degree programs offer additional courses that could be useful in running a professional kitchen.

 Escoffier’s associate degree curriculums, for example, include courses in: